 The American Art Museum hosts the ‘Electronic Super Highway’ (this was actually the main reason we visited).
 Constructed of multiple TVs displaying video clips representative of each state in America — for example The Wizard of Oz represents Kansas — and highlighted by neon lights, this piece of art work by Nam June Paik explores the visualisation of America through the eyes of both natives and foreigners.
 This is just one of the delights of the gallery.

 The National Portrait side of the gallery holds portraits of America’s presidents (particularly relevant at the time of this post with the gallery’s new installation and plenty of sensory modern art installations that include moving image.
 A particular video, at the time of my visit, of a crowd of people slowly reacting to being hosed with water was enticing enough to continuously fill the room it was presented in.
 This piece was by Bill Viola, titled ‘The Raft’ and can be found here.

 The mix of these two gallery’s provided the most versatile and varied art collection I have experienced to date.

-The Verizon Center – With a beer can the size of my head in one hand and a foam finger covering the other it was hard not to shout ‘Let’s go Caps!’.
+The Verizon Center (Edit: now the Capital One Arena) – With a beer can the size of my head in one hand and a foam finger covering the other it was hard not to shout ‘Let’s go Caps!’
 I still have no idea what the rules of ice hockey are, but I can say that I had the full American experience sitting high up in the Verizon Center.

 I later returned to watch a game of basketball.
-With slightly different seats, knowing the rules to this game and holding a hotdog in my hand, I felt like a true American as I stood to hear the American anthem at the beginning of the game.
-Packing the breaks between plays with small kid basketball games, competitions that involved crawling toddlers and cheerleader choreography it was hard to get bored, as even non-sports fans are sports fans in America.
+With slightly different seats, knowing the rules to this game and holding a hotdog in my hand, I felt like a true American as I stood to hear the American National Anthem at the beginning of the game.
+Packing the breaks between plays with small kid basketball games, competitions that involved crawling toddlers, and cheerleader choreography it was hard to get bored; even non-sports fans are sports fans in America.